silentshamunc/silentshamcom/site/content/cases/dmca/_index.md

 ---

-Shortly after the [sham settlement](/cases/shamsettlement), Greg Doucette posted a letter sent to members of the North Carolina Sons of Confederate Veterans (SCV) to his Dropbox account.
+Shortly after the [sham settlement](/cases/shamsettlement),
-Members of the SCV misused the Digital Millennium Copyright Act (DMCA), claiming that Mr. Doucette was violating their copyright by posting the letter they wrote.
+T. Greg Doucette posted to his Dropbox account an email sent to members of the North Carolina Division Sons of Confederate Veterans (SCV) by R. Kevin Stone, the group's "Commander".
+Stone, either personally or through an attorney, misused the Digital Millennium Copyright Act (DMCA) to submit a takedown notice to Dropbox, claiming that Mr. Doucette was violating SCV's copyright by posting the email and getting Dropbox to disable file sharing on Mr. Doucette's account for two weeks.

-This is a misuse of the DMCA, and Mr. Doucette threatened, and ultimately filed, a lawsuit against the SCV in California for the harm they caused him through their misuse of the DMCA.
+This was a misuse of the DMCA.
+Mr. Doucette threatened, and ultimately filed, a lawsuit against the SCV under §512(f) of the DMCA in California for the harm they caused through their abuse of the DMCA takedown process.